 Multifunctional stable teams

 Teams replace the functional silos of a traditional organization in an agile environment.
-They build, test and deliver in short intervals and thus enable transparent project progress.
+They build, test and deliver at short intervals, enabling transparent project progress.

 The usually better structuring of teams is into feature teams within a release train.
-It makes it easier for teams to deliver in short cycles.
+Teams can thus more easily remain capable of delivering in short cycles.
 If this is not possible at all, the teams should be structured thematically, e.g. on products, interfaces or subsystems.

 The Agile Release Train as a team of teams

 The release train follows similar structures as the individual team.
-It is also self-organised – because of the larger number of people involved, new structures must necessarily be introduced.
-This includes structures to limit the communication effort – in particular, meetings are held with all stakeholders at longer intervals and new roles are introduced for coordination.
+It is also self-organized – because of the larger number of people involved, new structures must necessarily be introduced.
+This includes structures to limit the communication effort – in particular, meetings with all stakeholders are held at longer intervals and new roles are introduced for coordination.